Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Further Empirical Studies

 We have not been able to extend the logic in \cref{sec:asympnormal} and \cref{sec:proofnormal} to show that the estimate constructed with bootstrap resamples follow normality.
 Actually the unusually high values for the Kolmogorov-Smirnov statistics (K.S.) in Table \ref{table:simresultsboot} shows that asymptotic normality likely doesn't hold true.

-Using this fact we can compare the performance of Variant II of the One-Step Boosted Forest as constructed via 3 ways, [as mentioned in \cref{sec:clarifications}] \begin{enumerate}[(a)] \item taking out-of-bag residuals as data for the second stage, \item taking inbag residuals as data for the second stage, or \item taking independent bootstrap resamples for constructing the trees in both stages. \end{enumerate}

-In Table \ref{table:simresultsboot} we present such a comparison using a simulated dataset.
-The setup is exactly the same as the one described in \cref{sec:simresults} but we consider only the case where we have $B = 15000$ trees in each forest [since that was the case that gave us the maximum performance improvement].

-We see that all the three cases gives us significant improvement over the base algorithm of random forest.
-But the boosted forest constructed with out-of-bag residuals perform the best.
-The boosted forest constructed with bootstrap resamples reduce the bias the most but its variance is very high thereby reducing its efficiency.
-It is also computationally extremely expensive.
-The boosted forest with inbag residuals has the lowest variance as hypothesised in \cref{sec:clarifications} but it fails to reduce the bias as much as the other methods and hence it performs the worst among the 3 of them.

-In Table \ref{table:realresultsboot} we can see the results of the comparison between the three construction methods using the same 11 real datasets from the UCI repository and the same setup and parameters as used in \cref{sec:realresults}.
+In Table \ref{table:realresultsboot} we can see the results of this comparison using the same 11 real datasets from the UCI repository and the same setup and parameters as used in \cref{sec:realresults}.
+For this table we have dropped the ``RFboot" and "BFboot (inbag)" comparisons.

 We see that the results are similar to that from the simulation dataset.
 The boosted forest constructed with bootstrapped resamples perform the best in all the cases.
-But it has an extremely high variance estimate which contributes to the higher prediction interval length and coverage.
+But it has higher variance estimate which contributes to the higher prediction interval length and coverage.
 Thus the prediction interval given by that method might be too conservative.
 This method is also computationally extremely expensive.
-The boosted forest with inbag residuals has a low variance as hypothesised in \cref{sec:clarifications} but it also does not reduce bias more than the other 2 methods leading to its bad performance.
+The boosted forest with inbag residuals has a low variance as hypothesised near the beginning of \cref{sec:results} but it also does not reduce bias more than the other 2 methods leading to its bad performance.

 In our opinion the boosted forest with out-of-bag residuals strikes a good balance in terms of decent performance.
 It also has a variance estimate that isn't as low as the boosted forest with inbag residuals but also isn't as high as the boosted forest constructed with bootstrapped resamples, leading to a wide but not too conservative prediction interval.
 Also it is computationally competitive with the boosted forest with inbag residuals but much cheaper compared to the boosted forest constructed with bootstrapped resamples.